STEVE INSKEEP, Host:

 RICHARD HARRIS: It was just a few years ago that Tim James and his colleagues sat down and wrote the definitive scientific paper to describe the fungal tree of life.

-Professor TIM JAMES (University of Michigan): We thought we knew about the major groups that existed.
+TIM JAMES: We thought we knew about the major groups that existed.
 Many books have excellent drawings of these fungi from, you know, the last 150 years.

 HARRIS: James, who is curator of fungus at the University of Michigan, says of course many are familiar.